 Preparing for Effective Lessons

-While preparing for this type of lesson is time-consuming on the back end, not only will you see much better results in the classroom, but once you create an activity, you only need to tweak it to amend to your students for years to come.
+While preparing for this type of lesson can be time-consuming on the back end, not only will you see much better results in the classroom, but once you create an activity, you only need to tweak it to amend to your students for years to come.

-Your answer to the “what are standardized testing goals” question and subsequent high-stakes testing results will most likely shine as well.
+Your subsequent high-stakes testing results will most likely shine as well with adequate yearly progress.
 Students will remember what they have learned because they are active in the activities.
 They will have fewer instances of information being on the tip of their tongue because they will remember what it was they did with that information as opposed to just remembering the monotonous information that was given to them.
+School systems (or even individual teachers) that have figured out this balance are doing the education system of their school year proud.

 They have a vested interest and this in and of itself allows the students to excel to a level of learning and education that they may have never reached before.
 It instills a love of learning and a natural knack for problem-solving.
 They will naturally absorb more information than if they obtained it in any other way.
 At the end of the day, isn’t this what we want our students to achieve from the information we teach them?